Track videos and their performance to optimize your marketing collateral strategy.

 - Enhanced brand sentiment

-Here are a few metrics that a content management system can help you track video content:
+Here are a few metrics that a video tracking software can help you with:

-- Frame-level Analytics - Ever wondered what makes up a video?
-Videos are a continuous sequence of images rendered at a fast pace.
-People often want to view a portion of a video more than once.
+Ever wondered what makes up a video?
+Well, they are just a continuous sequence of images (aka frames) rendered at a fast pace.
+People often view the interesting frames of a video more than once.
 Knowing how your target audience interacts with every frame gives you granular details which portion of a video is working well.
-We call this as frame-level analytics.
+This is how we track videos and audience engagement for every frame.

 - At what point in a video, do people drop/bounce off?